Respiratory Syncytial Virus (RSV)

 Prevention

-There is currently no vaccine to prevent RSV, but there are several ways you can decrease your risk of getting and spreading RSV and other respiratory viruses:
+Everyone can decrease the risk of getting and spreading RSV and other respiratory viruses:

-• Stay home when sick and avoid close contact with people at increased risk for severe infection.
+• Stay home when sick and keep children who are sick home from school and day care.
+Avoid close contact with people at increased risk for severe infection when you are sick.

-• Get tested for flu, COVID-19 and RSV, as appropriate, if you have symptoms.
+• Get tested for flu, COVID-19 and RSV, as appropriate.

 • Wear a face mask.

-• Get an annual flu shot and stay up to date with your COVID-19 vaccinations and boosters.
+• Get an annual flu shot and stay up to date with your COVID-19 vaccinations.

 Parents of young children should be careful to wash their own hands and their children’s hands often and avoid close contact with people who are sick.
 Keep children who are sick home from school.

-Doctors may prescribe a medication called Pavilizumab (Synagis) to infants and young children with certain underlying health conditions who are at high risk of severe RSV infection.
+• Palivizumab (Synagis) — available for infants and young children with certain underlying health conditions who are at high risk of severe RSV infection and who have not or cannot receive nirsevimab.

 Diagnosis